 - Ads must have a photo of the pet

 - Visit the potential new home in order to get a feel for the environment in which your pet will be living.
 Explain that the pet is a part of your family and that you want to make sure it will be cared for.
 Screen potential homes carefully.

 - If anyone refuses to allow you to visit their home, do not place your pet with them.
 Dogfighters have also been known to obtain domestic animals for baiting through "free to a good home" ads.
 These people are "professional" and may even bring children or family with them when picking up pets.

 - Consider all the elements of the potential new home.
 Will your pet get along with small children?
-Is the family planning to keep the dog chained outside as a watch dog?
 Will the cat be kept only as a mouse catcher?
 Do not be shy about asking questions.
 Your pet's life and happiness may depend on it.

 - Ask for a valid form of identification from the potential new owner.

 - Finding a quality home for your pet can be a difficult and time-consuming process.
 Please note: Your local animal shelter has a qualified staff trained to screen and counsel adopters.
 Relinquishing your pet to your local shelter may be the best option for you and your pet.

 - Always be mindful of your safety when you go to interview potential adopters or if you allow a prospective adopter to enter your home.